Can I be my own General Contractor or Owner/Builder?

 If the fence is to be located entirely on your property, please complete the Fence or Wall on Owners Property Form.

 Window Replacement - A permit is required for Window Replacement.
 Provide a floor plan or site plan with the window sizes, and locations, along with a brochure from the manufacturer, and photos of the exterior of the house to the Planning Division for approval prior to building permit issuance.
+Refer to the Window & Door Replacement Handout for additional information.

 Water Heaters - A permit is required for a Water Heater replacement.
 Refer to the Typical Water Heater Installation Handout for additional Information.
 Submit a completed CF-1R-ALT form to show energy compliance.
 This form may be obtained at the counter.